cailab-tamu/scTypeGSEA/README.md

 |Code| Function |
 |:-|:-|
+atac2rna|Convert a peak matrix to a gene activity matrix|
 |scqc|Performing single-cell data quality control|
 |doClustering|Performing data process and clustering|
 |getFC|Using differential gene expression analysis to compute the fold-change in gene expression|